 After the designated time on the academic calendar for dropping a course in the Add/Drop week, withdrawals are noted with one of the following designations: "W" (Withdrawal), "WP" (Withdraw Passing), "WF" (Withdraw Failing).
 "W" and "WP" are not calculated in the term or cumulative grade point average.
 However, a "WF" is calculated as an "F" in determining the term and cumulative grade point average.
-Courses receiving a grade of "W," "WP," or "WF" count as hours attempted, but are not calculated when factoring the quantitative satisfactory academic progress ratio.
+"W", "WP", and "WF" are considered attempted hours.